 However, before anyone can pin hair loss to genes, Goldenberg notes that it's necessary to take an extensive history and check blood work to rule out an internal cause.
 "Some other causes for hair loss that we don't often think about are vitamin deficiencies, new medications, recent surgeries, stress, weight loss, and hormonal changes," he explains.
 "Telogen effluvium is the second most common type of hair loss we see in our practice.
 It's usually related to a stressful event, pregnancy, or illness."
 Luckily, this type of hair loss is usually temporary, he says, but it can uncover a more chronic hair loss.
-Keep reading to learn about hair loss treatments from Gary Goldenberg.
+Here's what we learned about hair loss treatments from Gary Goldenberg.

 Goldenberg explains that PRP (platelet-rich plasma) treatments "harvest the power of your own body to help hair grow and support hair health."
 During the procedure, blood is drawn and the PRP from the blood is injected into the area of the scalp with hair loss or thinning.
 Goldenberg notes that PRP does several things to improve hair loss.
 For one, it "contains growth factors that provide support for hair that's already present and for the hair follicles that are dormant and stimulates them to grow," says Goldenberg.
 "It also contains vascular growth factors.
 These increase circulation to the scalp providing hair with more nutrition and oxygen needed for growth."